Welcome to today's edition of the Rush 24-7 podcast.

 Where is she today?

-Uh other news here, this is from the Boston Globe.
+Other news here, this is from the Boston Globe.

-Uh a last-minute change to a bill currently before Congress on the rights of prisoners at Club Gitmo could have sweeping implications inside the United States.
+A last-minute change to a bill currently before Congress on the rights of prisoners at Club Gitmo could have sweeping implications inside the United States.

 It would strip green card holders and other legal residents of the right to challenge their detention in court if they are accused of being enemy combatants.

-Uh an earlier draft of the bill sparked criticism because it removed the rights of Gitmo detainees to challenge their detentions in federal court.
+An earlier draft of the bill sparked criticism because it removed the rights of Gitmo detainees to challenge their detentions in federal court.

-The changes made over the weekend during negotiations between the White House and key Republicans in Congress go even further, making it legal for non-citizens inside the U.S. to be detained indefinitely without without access to the uh court system until the war on terror is over.
+The changes made over the weekend during negotiations between the White House and key Republicans in Congress go even further, making it legal for non-citizens inside the U.S. to be detained indefinitely without access to the court system until the war on terror is over.

-Now I think I think this makes total sense.
+Now, I think this makes total sense.

-How many stories are we seeing about the possibility and the likelihood that terrorists are able to get into the country over the border through Mexico, what have you, or any other port of entry.
+How many stories are we seeing about the possibility and the likelihood that terrorists are able to get into the country over the border through Mexico, what have you, or any other port of entry?

 We are fighting a war on terror.

-They don't think there is one, they don't think there should be one, and they think if there is one, then Bush caused it by responding to the 9-11 attacks.
+And they think if there is one, that Bush caused it by responding to the 9-11 attacks.

 And they think they did the right thing and a good thing as far as a campaign issue.

-Here's what the president said uh this morning on Capitol Hill after meeting with Republican leaders on this.
+Here's what the president said this morning on Capitol Hill after meeting with Republican leaders on this.

 I want to congratulate the House for passing a very vital piece of legislation that will give us the tools necessary to protect the American people.

-This legislation passed in the House yesterday is a part of making sure that uh we do have the capacity to protect you.
+This legislation passed in the House yesterday is a part of making sure that we do have the capacity to protect you.

 Our most solemn job is the security of this country.